 A pre-arranged absence is an excused absence in which a student is aware of an upcoming absence from school, and permission is received from the administration.
-Approval for this type of absence must be gained through a signed note from the parent or guardian at least one week prior to the absence stating the reason and dates involved.
+Approval for this type of absence must be gained through an email to the Head of School from the parent or guardian at least one week prior to the absence stating the reason and dates involved.
 This type of absence does count against the number of allowed absences.
 Make-up work is usually assigned to the student prior to the absence, and students are generally expected to complete all or the majority of the work before returning to school.